AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-view-opt-out.md

 If the data view is modified, any cached information is reset.
-The data view will be re-resolved the next time that information is requested.

-No guarantee is made of the durability or lifespan of cached information.
-In the event that cached information is invalidated, the data view will be re-resolved the next time that information is requested.
+There is no guarantee of the durability or lifespan of cached information.
+If that cached information is invalidated, the data view is re-resolved the next time that information is requested.

 Cached information may be reset under any of the following circumstances: